sargeschultz11/Azure-Runbooks/Report-WindowsUpdates/README.md

 ## Overview
 This Azure Automation runbook automatically generates a comprehensive Windows Update compliance dashboard using Log Analytics data and maintains it as a persistent Excel file in SharePoint.
 The dashboard provides visibility into Windows Update compliance across your device fleet, helping you track update status over time even beyond the Log Analytics retention period.

+> **IMPORTANT:** This solution requires your tenant to be configured with Windows Update for Business (WUfB) reporting to a Log Analytics workspace.
+The script will not work without this configuration in place.

 ## Key Features
 - **Persistent Compliance Tracking**: Maintains historical update compliance data beyond Log Analytics retention limits
 - **SharePoint Integration**: Automatically stores and updates the dashboard in a SharePoint library